givonz/WebScraping/README.md

 This is an ongoing project and files are added as completed.
 As this is a work in process, not all program files operate correctly or completely.

-The site www.homeoint.org, which is being mined, is being mined with permission.
+The site www.homeoint.org, which is being mined with this software, is being mined with permission.
 However, I was not given permission to redistribute the data.
 If you wish to mine the site, you must ask the owner's permission directly.
 The code that I am showing is for illustrative and educational purposes only.
 The code is not intended for others to mine the website.